Glencastle: Topography

 Glencastle is a mountain valley which was once known as the gateway to the Mullet Peninsula.
 In the middle of this glen stands an ancient fort called "Dun Donnell" or the fort of Domhnall.
 Domhnall was, according to legend, of the Gamanraige tribe and an ascendant of Ailill Finn, the husband of Flidhais, and involved in the tale of Táin Bó Flidhais.
-There are views of Broadhaven Bay and Blacksod Bay from the fort.
 As part of the cycle of Celtic folklore and legends, Domhnall used to close the gates of Erris at night levying tolls on passers-by.

 The remains of this fortification are now three large mounds which have never been archaeologically investigated.
+There are views of Broadhaven Bay and Blacksod Bay from where the fort would have stood.

 History

-The O'Caithnaidhs, who were chiefs of Erris before the Norman Invasion in the 12th century AD, had their stronghold in Glencastle.
-They were defeated by the O'Connors who then took over the fort until 1303 when it was conquered by the Barrett Normans.
-In 1540, the Barrett's castle in Glencastle was so well known that the English called Erris, 'Arrus Dundohmnaill'.
-For the next two hundred years, the Barretts wielded their influence in Church and civil affairs.
+The O'Caithnaidhs, who were chiefs of Erris before the Norman Invasion in the 12th century, had their stronghold in Glencastle.
+They were defeated by the O'Connors who then took over the fort until 1303 when it was conquered by the Anglo-Norman Barrett family.
+By 1540, the Barrett's castle in Glencastle was so well known that the English called Erris 'Irrus Domnann', in a variation of the Irish name for the castle.
+For the next two hundred years, the Barretts held lands in the area, and attained various positions including as Bishop of Elphin, and Baron of Irrus.

-There are several earlier archaeological monuments recorded in this village, but with the landscape destruction of the 21st century, it is doubtful if these are still in existence.
-It is recorded by engineer Patrick Knight that when the Belmullet/Bangor road was being made in the 1820s, that they "unnecessarily destroyed the fine dolmen in the glen rather than divert the road a few feet to one side."
+There are a number of earlier archaeological monuments recorded in Glencastle townland, including several ring forts and cairn sites.
+A number of other megalithic structures were destroyed in the 19th century, including one, described by engineer Patrick Knight as a "Druidical altar" or "cromlech", which was demolished during the construction of the Belmullet/Bangor road in the 1820s.

-Thomas Johnson Westropp, a purveyor of antiquities on the western seaboard, who visited the Erris area in the early 20th century wrote the following of Glencastle in 1911:
+Thomas Johnson Westropp, an antiquarian who visited the Erris area in the early 20th century, wrote the following of Glencastle in 1912: